 If you’re wanting to embrace more of a Mediterranean kinda diet, you have to use ingredients that they have found to benefit the body most.
 Here’s some of the most common examples of Mediterranean food if you’re ready to start incorporating them into you diet (and many are used in the recipe below!)

 - moderate use of cheese, eggs, poultry

-I’m a huge fan of swapping traditional pasta for veggie noodles.
+I’m a huge fan of swapping traditional pasta for veggie noodles in this mediterranean recipe.
 And this recipe is no different!
 Spaghetti squash is very mild and has a great texture that can hold up to sauces and toppings like a champ.
-Bonus points for the squash pulling double duty as its own bowl.

 - 1/2 spaghetti squash, seeds removed